-How to create a new Apple ID on your iPhone or iPad

-An Apple ID makes it possible for you to download content from iTunes and the App Store.
-It also allows you to sync reminders, calendars, and contacts through iCloud, and activates FaceTime and iMessage across multiple devices.
-It's not mandatory to sign up for an Apple ID if you want to use an Apple device, but it is essential to getting the most out of your iPhone and iPad.
-Here's how you can create a new ID.

-- How to create a new Apple ID on your iPhone or iPad in iOS 10.3 or later
+An Apple ID is the key to a world of wonder — here's how to set it up

+If you have the iPhone, iPad, Apple Watch, or even an Apple TV, you're going to need an Apple ID.
+With an Apple ID, you can sync your data across iCloud for contacts, calendars, email, reminders, and more; as well as download and purchase apps, games, music, movies, television shows, and other entertainment.

+In short, an Apple ID is your gateway to getting the most out of the Apple ecosystem.
+In fact, you probably won't get very far without an Apple ID on your brand new Apple device, whether it's a new iPhone 13 or iPad Air.

-- How to create a new Apple ID on your iPhone or iPad in iOS 10.2 and earlier
+Here's how to create a new Apple ID on iPhone and iPad.

-- How to sign out of iCloud on your iPhone or iPad in iOS 10.3 or later

-- How to sign out of iCloud on your iPhone or iPad in iOS 10.2 and earlier

 - Launch the Settings app.